poga/sitex/README.md

 For detailed documents, see Netlify's [redirect document](https://www.netlify.com/docs/redirects/) and [header document](https://www.netlify.com/docs/headers-and-basic-auth/).

-## Library

-SiteX can be used as a library.
-Getting started by checking `server_test.go`.

 ## Contribute

 Feel free to open an issue if you find difference between SiteX and Netlify.